 We stayed in a chalet in Trewent Park, Freshwater East which was roughly 10 minutes’ walk for the beach.
 The chalet was clean and cosy.
 However, but as per usual the bed in the master bedroom was too small for our long big frames.
 There are different sizes of chalets at the holiday park.
 Bigger modern chalets were pricier.
 Our two weeks stay cost just under £700

 Because we were staying close the beach, in my mind we would have lots of sea food dishes.
 Frankly, the fish and chips eateries were a hit or miss.
 The best we had was at Marina Fish and Chips, Saunders Foot.
 It was so yum.
 Fresh fish, crispy batter and their tartar sauce was freshly made.

-Now if you know, I’d rather not say anything than give negative feedback.
-However, our dining experience at The Royal George in Pembroke was horrible.
+I don’t like to give negative feedback, however, our dining experience at The Royal George in Pembroke was horrible.
 The food was very average which I could have let slide but the services was poor to say the least.
 We ordered two Coca-Colas.
 What we got was flat Diet Coke.
 Then we informed the attendant (could’ve been the manager) she frankly said that’s what they have and that’s now it is.
 We didn’t return it because chances are we would have had to pay for the flat drink plus the new one.

-On another occasion, we went to Blue Lagoon waterpark.
+One bleak cold day we went to Blue Lagoon waterpark.
 We took to the slides and whizzed down the relaxation pools to chill out.
-It’s a great day out whatever the weather and all year round.
+It’s a great day out whatever the weather, all year round.
 The water and air is heated to perfection.
 You into might think you’re on a tropical island when the waves hit in the Wave Pool.